alharkan7/raihankalla-id/src/data/blog-posts/eulogy.md

 This is going to be the pre series of #TBID.
 _Thoughts Before I Die._

-I also recorded myself reading this here [https://www.instagram.com/tv/BpGoRZYHpyV/](https://www.instagram.com/tv/BpGoRZYHpyV/)
+I also recorded myself reading this [here](https://www.instagram.com/tv/BpGoRZYHpyV/).